astropy/astropy/docs/development/astropy-package-template.rst

         python -m pep517.build --source .

+   All following instructions will assume you have ``pyproject.toml``, so please adjust accordingly if that is not the case yet.

    In both cases, make sure that generated file is good to go by going inside ``dist``, expanding the tar file, going inside the expanded directory, and running the tests with::